2003 EA SPORTS Elite 11 Quarterback Tracker

 Grand Prairie (Texas)

-At the workout, Bomar showed off a strong arm and great feet.
-The signal caller looked as quick as any quarterback we've seen this year and got stronger as the camp went along.
-We also love the way Bomar carries himself.
-He's confident without being overly cocky and has tremendous natural leadership skills.
+Camp Evaluation: Showed off a strong arm and great feet.
+Looked as quick as any quarterback in the nation this year and got stronger as the week went along.
 He's the kind of quarterback others will want to follow and he should have no problem getting the respect of his teammates in the huddle because of how hard he competes.

 |Alonzo "A.J."
 Bryant 6-1, 185

 2002: Stood out as a junior with 1,605 yards passing and 11 scores.
 He also made several big plays running the ball with his sub-4.4 speed.
 Earned his EA Sports Elite 11 Camp invite with strong outing at Las Vegas tryout.

 Camp Evaluation: Continued to impress and showed why he's a quarterback first and an athlete second.
 His strong arm, quick release and athleticism are well-known, but Bryant also plays with poise, has excellent natural instincts at the position, and is a leader both on and off the field.

 2003 GAME-BY-GAME STATISTICS:

 2002: Threw for 1,315 yards and nine scores while rushing for 1,121 and 16 touchdowns, leading Brownwood deep into the State 3A Playoffs

 Camp Evaluation: His arm strength is off the charts and what makes it even more impressive is that he does it with a quick release as well.
 He throws a nice, tight ball every time and was as accurate as any quarterback at the camp.
 What separates Freeman from many of the others, along with his huge arm and athleticism, is his outgoing personality.
 Other players can't help but like him and even though he likes to have a good time off the field, he knows how to focus in when it's time to get to work.